 Go ahead.
 For once, we’re giving you permission to press the red button.
 Seriously.
 We won’t tell you what happens, since it’s best experienced first-hand, but venture behind downtown’s Wortham Theatre—where Preston Street crosses Buffalo Bayou—and look for the non-descript red button, inset in the staircase, that leads down to the water.
 You can thank us later.

 The University of Houston campus is home to a fully functioning Hilton Hotel—used as a teaching hotel for the Conrad N. Hilton College of Hotel and Restaurant Management.
 It also happens to be the resting place for Elizabeth Taylor’s first wedding album.
 The college maintains an archive of documents of Conrad Nicholson “Nicky” Hilton Jr., who married Taylor in 1950 and divorced her in 1951.
-Although not advertised for public consumption, researchers and interested visitors can make an appointment to view the fascinating collection.
+Make an appointment to view the fascinating collection.

-It’s been nearly 20 years since artist and activist Rick Lowe helped launch the neighborhood non-profit, Project Row Houses, in Houston’s Third Ward.
+In 1993, artist and activist Rick Lowe helped launch the neighborhood non-profit, Project Row Houses, in Houston’s Third Ward.
 What started with 22 shotgun-style houses has grown to 40 properties, spread out over six blocks.
 The mixed-use spaces have helped transform the community, creating a positive respite for art exhibitions, residency spaces, houses for young mothers, office spaces and low-income residential and commercial spaces.
-And although it's not officially part of the Project Row Houses, be sure to stop next door at the Flower Man’s House to meet local legend Cleveland Turner.

-Take one step inside Chinatown’s Hong Kong City Mall and it’s easy to forget that you’re still in the nation’s fourth-largest city.
+Take one step inside Chinatown’s Hong Kong City Mall and it’s easy to forget that you’re still in Texas.
 More than 20 restaurants and cafes, along with a multitude of shops fill the center, including mall anchor Hong Kong Food Market.
-The grocery store is filled with a mind-boggling assortment of odd produce, seafood (anyway you like it), smelly durian, even an entire frozen food aisle dedicated to fake meat.
+The grocery store is filled with a mind-boggling assortment of odd produce, seafood (anyway you like it), pungent durian, even an entire frozen food aisle dedicated to fake meat.
 If you’re still hungry afterwards, venture over to the west wing of the mall for all-star dim sum at Ocean Palace.